adhikasp/adhikasp.github.io/_posts/2017-06-26-GSOC-phase-1-Late-Laying-groundwork-for-practical-aspects-API.md

 ---
-title: "GSOC Phase 1 Mid - Laying groundwork for practical aspects API"
+title: "GSOC Phase 1 Late - Laying groundwork for practical aspects API"
 layout: single
 excerpt: "This time, I was laying groundwork to prepare practical aspects API that coala could use in its core/processing part and in bears.
 Current aspect